Private military company: Post–Cold War

 Dramatic growth in the number and size of PMCs occurred at the end of the Cold War.
 The exodus of over 6 million military personnel from Western militaries in the 1990s expanded the recruiting pool for PMCs.
-Some of the larger corporations included Vinnell and Military Professional Resources Inc. in the United States; G4S and Keeni-Meeny Services in the United Kingdom; and Lordan-Levdan in Israel and Executive Outcomes in South Africa.
+Some of the larger corporations included Vinnell and Military Professional Resources Inc. in the United States; G4S, Sandline International and Keeni-Meeny Services in the United Kingdom; and Lordan-Levdan in Israel and Executive Outcomes in South Africa.

 Some commentators have argued that there was an exodus from many special operations forces across the globe towards these private military corporations.
 Units that were allegedly severely affected included the British Special Air Service, the US Special Operations Forces and the Canadian Joint Task Force 2.

 The Center for Public Integrity reported that since 1994, the Defense Department entered into 3,601 contracts worth $300 billion with twelve US-based PMCs, specifically during the initial response after Hurricane Katrina in New Orleans.

 Domestic operations are generally under the auspice of state or federal agencies such as the Department of Energy or the Department of Homeland Security rather than the Department of Defense.
 Driven by increasing fears of domestic terror attacks and civil unrest and disruption in the wake of disasters, more conventional security companies are moving into operations arenas that would fall within the definition of a PMC.
 The United States State Department also employs several companies to provide support in danger zones that would be difficult for conventional US forces.

 The October 2000 USS Cole bombing proved a pivotal moment for private military companies at sea and directly led to the first contract between Blackwater and the US military.
 Blackwater, and private military contractors in general, became notorious in the 21st century after their usage by the United States government in the American occupation of Iraq.